-REMINDER: If you have questions about your Grants.gov registration or the mechanics of getting your application through the Grants.gov system, you should contact Grants.gov, not the Arts Endowment.
-Call the Grants.gov help desk at 1-800-518-4726, e-mail support@grants.gov, or consult the information posted on the Grants.gov website at Support.
-The Grants.gov Contact Center is available 24 hours per day, seven days a week.
+[REMINDER: If you have questions about your Grants.gov registration or the mechanics of getting your application through the Grants.gov system, you should contact Grants.gov, not the NEA.
+Call the Grants.gov help desk at 1-800-518-4726, e-mail support@grants.gov, or consult the information posted on the Grants.gov website.
+The Grants.gov Contact Center is available 24 hours per day, seven days a week.]